How to Build a Lean Maintenance Strategy That Works

 This is where lean maintenance comes in.
 More than just a cost-cutting measure, it’s a strategic approach that helps businesses eliminate inefficiencies, extend asset life, and improve overall productivity.
 By focusing on preventive action, resource optimization, and continuous improvement, lean maintenance ensures that every maintenance effort delivers maximum value.

-But what does it take to build a lean maintenance strategy that actually works?
-And how do you measure success?
 In this guide, we’ll break down the principles of lean maintenance, identify common sources of waste, and walk you through the steps to create a data-driven strategy that keeps your assets – and your bottom line – in peak condition.
 Let’s jump right in!

 What is Lean Maintenance?